 When an incident occurs, we may wonder what triggered that behavior.
 The Event Sampling or ABC technique helps us to identify the social interactions and environmental situations that may cause children to react in certain ways.
 If we are to reinforce someone's positive behavior, or change someone's negative behavior, we must first try to understand what might be causing that particular behavior.
-With an ABC Analysis, the observer is looking for and tracking a specific behavior - this is antecedent.
+With an ABC Analysis, the observer is looking for and tracking a specific behavior.
+More than the behavior itself, the observer wants to understand what is causing the behavior - this is antecedent.
 The antecedent happens before the behavior.
-It is believed that if the observer can find the "triggers" that might be leading up to or causing the challenging behavior.
+It is believed that if the observer can find the "triggers" that might be leading up to or causing the challenging behavior, then potential strategies can be planned to alter, redirect or end the challenging behavior.
 In addition to uncovering the antecedent, what happens after the behavior is just as important, this is the "consequence."
 How a child is treated after the incident or challenging behavior can create a positive or negative reinforcement pattern.
 In short, the ABC technique tells a brief story of what is happening before, during, and after a noted behavior.